Shop the Eclipse Store

 • Eclipses have "twins."
 The total solar eclipse of May 11, 2078, is a "twin" of the 2024 eclipse.

-• As with the 2017 eclipse, the 2024 eclipse will occur on a Monday.
+• As with the 2017 eclipse, the 2024 eclipse occurred on a Monday.

 • Before 2024, the last total solar eclipse to occur on April 8 was in 2005.
 The next total solar eclipse to occur on April 8 will be in 2722.
 Neither in the U.S.

-• The path of the 2024 eclipse crosses the path of the 2017 eclipse, making it possible to see two total solar eclipses from the same spot in the span of only seven years.
+• The path of the 2024 eclipse crossed the path of the 2017 eclipse, making it possible to see two total solar eclipses from the same spot in the span of only seven years.

-• The path of the 2024 eclipse has a maximum width of about 125.9 miles.
+• The path of the 2024 eclipse had a maximum width of about 125.9 miles.

 TOP